cortexrd/Knack-Toolkit-Library/README.md

 provide many nice additions to your app:

 -   user filters to save your filters to named buttons

+-   public filters, which are similar to user filters, but created by an administrator and visible to all users

 -   form data persistence that saves as you type, and will load back your data if a page is reloaded after a submit failure or power